 - < YOURCOMMAND is our original text file

-- > NEWTEXTFILEis newly created text file with replaces string
+- > NEWTEXTFILEis newly created text file with replace string

 Beginning and End Of File

-We can specify beginning and end of file with ^ $
+We can specify the beginning and end of the file with ^ $

 $ replace ^Before After < yourcommand > newtextfile

-- Replace string Before which is in the beginning of the line
+- Replace string Before which is at the beginning of the line

-Alternative to replace command is sed.
+An alternative to replace command is sed.
 Sed is generally installed by default most of the distributions.
-So we can replace sed with replace 🙂
+So we can replace sed with replace.

 $ sed 's/Before/After/g' < yourcommand.txt > newtextfile